-- The U.S. Military used thousands of asbestos-containing products in their ships between the 1920-late 1970’s.
+- The U.S. Military used thousands of asbestos-containing products in their ships between the 1920s and the late 1970s.

 - Asbestos was listed as the top contaminant at 32 U.S. Army base closures during the 1990s.

-- Malignant Mesothelioma and other asbestos related diseases primarily occurs in Veterans between the ages of 55-75.
+- Malignant Mesothelioma and other asbestos-related diseases primarily occur in Veterans between the ages of 55-75.

-- Veterans who served between 1940 and 1970 have the greatest risk of developing Mesothelioma or an asbestos-related cancer.
+- Veterans who served between 1940 and 1970 have the highest risk of developing Mesothelioma or asbestos-related cancer.

-- Asbestos was used heavily in the shipbuilding and in military ships.
-Many veterans working in confined quarters have been exposed to asbestos.
+- Asbestos was used heavily in the shipbuilding and military ships.
+Many veterans working in cramped quarters have had exposure to asbestos.

 We Do Not Sue the Military or the Government

-Asbestos related cancers among Veterans are not the fault of the military or even the government.
-It is the fault of the asbestos manufacturers and companies.
-Asbestos companies knew of the potential health issues related to asbestos exposure as far back as the 1920’s, but knowingly hid this information from the public, the medical community and even the U.S. Military and continued to profit off their deadly asbestos materials.
+Asbestos-related cancers among Veterans are not the fault of the military or even the government.
+Instead, the responsibility lies with asbestos manufacturers and companies.
+These asbestos companies were aware of the potential health risks associated with asbestos exposure as far back as the 1920s but chose to conceal this information from the public, the medical community, and even the U.S. Military.
+They continued to profit from their deadly asbestos materials.

-If you are a Veteran and are suffering from Mesothelioma cancer, you can seek justice from these greedy asbestos manufacturers.
-It’s not unpatriotic to fight back against the big asbestos companies that have exposed you deadly asbestos products.
+If you are a Veteran suffering from Mesothelioma cancer, seeking justice from these profit-driven asbestos manufacturers is your right.
+It is not unpatriotic to stand up against the large asbestos companies that exposed you to their deadly asbestos products.